Interview – Dave Dawson

 Who did you ride and race with?

-Through most of the time I raced with a lot of the same guys and there really wasn’t a lot between any of us as on the day anyone could have won.
-There was a change after 1981 when they changed the classes in relation to date of birth so some of the riders changed classes.
-The main at most Nationals would have consisted of any of the following;
+Through most of the time I raced with a lot of the same guys and there really wasn’t much between any of us.
+On the day, anyone could win.
+There was a change after 1981 when they changed the classes based on date of birth, so some riders moved classes.

-Nikki Matthews, Fenwick Carr, Gary Fenwick, Terry Lloyd, Chris Simmonds, Dean Scott Webb, Anthony But, Keith Wilson, Tony Slater, Andy Ruffell, Mark Cracknell, Geth Shooter, Ian Mason, Harvey Monkton, Simon Bailey, Paul Miller & Martin Jose.
+The main at most Nationals would have included riders like Nicky Matthews, Fenwick Carr, Gary Fenwick, Terry Lloyd, Chris Simmonds, Dean Scott Webb, Anthony Butt, Keith Wilson, Tony Slater, Andy Ruffell, Mark Cracknell, Geth Shooter, Ian Mason, Harvey Monkton, Simon Bailey, Paul Miller and Martin Jose.

 Teams you rode for?

-Halfords/Wilson, Hotshot, Patterson, Vector
+Halfords/Wilson, Hotshot, Patterson, Vector.

-Your dad Pete was Team Manager for Redline when they had a powerhouse team tell us a little about his history.
+Your dad Pete was Team Manager for Redline when they had a powerhouse team.
+Tell us a little about his history.

-He had always been involved in bike sport and was a pretty good trials and motocross rider from the 50’s through to the 80’s.
+He had always been involved in bike sport and was a pretty good trials and motocross rider from the 50s through to the 80s.

 Highlight of your career?